Bencher Self-Hosted with Docker Quick Start

 Linux, Mac, & Unix

-For Linux, Mac, and other Unix-like systems run the following in your terminal:
+For Linux, Mac, and other Unix-like systems run the following in your terminal, with BENCHER_VERSION set to a recent version like 0.4.30:

 Terminal window